6,847 Shares in SPDR S&P MidCap 400 ETF Trust (NYSEARCA:MDY) Acquired by Vestmark Advisory Solutions Inc.

-Vestmark Advisory Solutions Inc. purchased a new stake in SPDR S&P MidCap 400 ETF Trust (NYSEARCA:MDY – Get Rating) in the 4th quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm purchased 6,847 shares of the exchange traded fund’s stock, valued at approximately $3,032,000.
+Vestmark Advisory Solutions Inc. bought a new stake in SPDR S&P MidCap 400 ETF Trust (NYSEARCA:MDY – Get Rating) in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor bought 6,847 shares of the exchange traded fund’s stock, valued at approximately $3,032,000.

 SPDR S&P MidCap 400 ETF is an exchange traded fund.
 SPDR MidCap 400 Trust focuses to correspond to the price and yield performance of the S&P MidCap 400 Index.
 The S&P MidCap 400 covers over 7% of the United States equities market, and is part of a series of S&P the United States indices.
 The index also includes companies, which should have four consecutive quarters of positive as-reported earnings, excluding discontinued operations and extraordinary items.